About Lagoon Catamarans

 Downwind Sails for Lagoon Catamarans

-While flat-out racing multihulls never sail straight downwind due to their truly impressive boat-speeds that always move the apparent wind forward and so instead gybe downwind on much tighter reaching angles, a modern cruising catamaran provides a very safe and stable platform for sailing downwind with either a traditional symmetric spinnaker, or an asymmetric.
+While flat-out racing multihulls never sail straight downwind due to their truly impressive boat-speeds that always move the apparent wind forward, they instead gybe downwind on much tighter reaching angles.
+A modern cruising catamaran provides a very safe and stable platform for sailing downwind with either a traditional symmetric spinnaker, or an asymmetric.

 The symmetric spinnaker is still the most effective of all modern downwind sails.
 As a catamaran provides a wide and very stable deck from which to set and retrieve the spinnaker, much of the dread of using this sail so feared by many monohull sailors is actually eliminated.
 This also due to the fact that multihulls are so wide that a spinnaker boom, the handling of which can be difficult especially on the narrow deck of a monohull, is not necessary here.
 With one sheet on either of the hulls, the symmetric spinnaker will set perfectly even without a boom.